Undergraduate & Graduate

 * Consult the scoring rubric for more information on how proposals will be evaluated according to these criteria.

-f.
-Student Transcript – Official is preferred; however, unofficial is acceptable if availability at the time of submission is a problem.
+• Student Transcript – Official is preferred; however, unofficial is acceptable if availability at the time of submission is a problem.
+Transcript must show current course enrollments.
+Degree audits are not acceptable in lieu of transcript.
+Please do not upload encrypted files.

 About this award

-Eligibility – Undergraduate student applicants must be full-time students at the time of application at one of the Consortium Member Institutions with a strong academic record.
+Eligible Applicants – Full-time students at Consortium Member Institutions are eligible.
+All applicants and travelers must be US Citizens.
 First-semester students are not eligible to apply as a transcript showing at least one completed semester is required with your application.
 Applicants are required to provide proof of U.S. Citizenship to their respective Campus Director for accurate and timely completion of the Grant Verification approval.
-Also, applicant may not have received a Scholarship, or Undergraduate Research award from NASA CTSGC during the prior academic year.
-Please note, NASA CTSGC defines an academic year as beginning on or about September 1st and ending on or about August 31st.
+Student applicants should have a strong academic record.

 Post award responsibilities